-Starting also this week, college campuses all over North America will be the grounds to events that promote lies, Jew hatred, Antisemitism, and the demonization of the Jewish State of Israel with a hateful event called “Israel Apartheid Week” that will attempt to brainwash students, hosted by anti-Israel groups.
+College campuses across North America are the annual breeding grounds to events that promote lies, Jew-hatred, antisemitism, and the demonization of the Jewish State of Israel with a hateful event called Israel Apartheid Week, that routinely attempts to brainwash students, hosted by anti-Israel groups.

-It is time for us to start talking about real Apartheid, not in Israel, but the Apartheid that is practiced by the Palestinians against the Jews.
+It is time for us to start talking about real Apartheid, not in Israel, but the Apartheid practiced by the Palestinian Authority against the Jews.

 Students Supporting Israel (SSI), will be traveling to campuses across the country over two weeks to highlight the issue of Palestinian apartheid.
 Events may vary from campus to campus but will include bringing attention to the discriminatory and horrific practices of the Palestinian government against Jews, as the first step in addressing such abuses.

-For starters, the significant sign of an apartheid society is the physical separation of groups.
-Unlike in Israel, there is no mixing of Arabs and Jews in Palestinian-controlled territories.
-Palestinian officials have instituted policies to ensure that Jews do not live beside Arabs in any of their territories, and if Jews do, they will be chased out.
+The significant sign of an apartheid society is the physical separation of groups.
+Unlike in Israel, there are no mixing of arabs and Jews in Palestinian-controlled territories.
+Palestinian officials have instituted policies to ensure that Jews do not live beside arabs in any of their territories.

 When questioned about this law, PA Prime Minister Mohammed Shtayyeh stated, “Land in Palestine is not a real estate issue.
 Land in Palestine is a political issue.
 So therefore, the Palestinian law does not allow land to be sold to non-Palestinians (Jews).”

 A Jew cannot pray at Joseph’s tomb in Nablus, for instance, unless he or she is accompanied by armed guards.

 The Palestinian government has made it part of their official policy to reward the killing of Jews.
 Under their program known as “Pay for Slay,” the PA spends hundreds of millions of dollars from its own budget to pay the families of Palestinian terrorists who have killed Jews.
 U.S. Congress passed legislation in 2018, known as the Taylor Force Act, in order to ensure that no U.S. aid would be used by the PA to fund its Pay for Slay program.
 The act is named after Taylor Force, a U.S. Army veteran who was murdered by a Palestinian teenager while studying abroad in Israel.
 Notably, the legislation passed with bipartisan support, meaning there is bipartisan recognition within U.S. Congress of the fact that the PA incentivizes and funds the murder of Jews.